 Have you been transferred by your company?
 Have you decided to move to Switzerland?
 Once you have your employment contract, finding a place to live is next on your list.
 The obstacle course begins here.

 The Swiss housing market is stretched.
 Moreover, in 2017, the number of vacant properties amounted to only 1.45%1.
-It is vital to be well prepared.
+You must be well prepared.

-In Switzerland, the surface area in m2 is not always given in property listings.
+In Switzerland, the surface area in square metres is not always provided in property listings.
 The number of rooms is and it is not unusual to see properties comprised of half-rooms.

-As soon as you start looking, you should anticipate the upcoming costs (rent, management fees, security deposit, etc), in order to avoid being caught off guard when the time comes.
-The amount required can be significant.
+As soon as you start looking, you should anticipate your future costs (rent, management fees, security deposit, etc), in order to avoid being caught off guard.
+Accomodation can be expensive.

 Example of an apartment with a monthly rent of CHF 2,000 + CHF 100 monthly utilities.